UD-Math-Data-Science-1/notes/_sources/intro.md

 ### Git

-* **git** Protocol for maintaining the entire file history of a project, including all versions and author attributions.
+* **Git** Protocol for maintaining the entire file history of a project, including all versions and author attributions.
 * **repository** Collection of files needed to record the history of a git project.
-* **Github** Website that hosts git repositories created by private users, along with tools to help inspect and manage them.
+* **GitHub** Website that hosts git repositories created by private users, along with tools to help inspect and manage them.
 * **commit** Collection of particular changes to the repository made by an individual and given a message.
 * **stage** Temporary designation of locally modified files to be added to the next commit.
 * **merge** Automatic union of non-conflicting commits from different sources.